A Practical Guide for Single Domain Antibody Production

 Phage Elisa

-Methods for nanobody expression and purification:
+Methods for single domain antibody expression and purification:

-Nanobody candidates can be expressed in E. coli, yeast or mammalian cell lines.
+VHH candidates can be expressed in E. coli, yeast or mammalian cell lines.
 In order to verify whether they can bind to antigens specifically, plasmids can be constructed for rapid expression and purification in E. coli or yeast strains.

 Induced expression and purification of Nanobodies in E. coli: